 5. Select an item and press the Space Bar to preview the file.

-6. Click Restore to recover the selected file.how to recover replaced files mac
+6. Click Restore to recover the selected file.
+Restore overwritten files on mac with time machine

-#2 How to Recover Replaced Files on a Mac without Time Machine
+Method 2: Recover Replaced Files on a Mac Without Time Machine

 2. Connect the storage media if necessary.